Direct Line magazine

 Protect your pets

 Animals are a lot more sensitive to big flashes and loud bangs than we are.
 Have a plan of action to keep your pets as comfortable and calm as possible.
-You could also consider buying new 'silent fireworks', which may be less stressful for your animals.
+You could also consider buying 'silent fireworks', which may be less stressful for your animals.

 Check out our handy tips to keep your pets happy this bonfire night.